Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators, truck-stop operators: Use HDD to avoid major surface disruption at active sites.
+• Service area, A-road and truck-stop operators: Use HDD to avoid major surface disruption at active sites.
 Understand space and access needs.

 • Private infrastructure firms: Evaluate as a solution for constrained or high-risk locations.